 If SEPTA caused you or a loved one serious injury, you’ve come to the right place.

 If you were injured in a SEPTA-related accident, call us.
-We are Philadelphia’s accident attorneys, and we’re here to make sure get the justice you deserve.
+We are experienced and dedicated Pennsylvania personal injury lawyers and we’re here to make sure get the justice you deserve.

 SEPTA deaths and injuries are more common than you think.
 Victims sue for injuries they received almost daily.
 For example, in 2014, there were more than 408 SEPTA-related lawsuits filed in the court system.
 During the 2014-2015 fiscal year, passengers sued SEPTA about 1,400 times, and the company received more than 3,400 claims.